-The RoboDK API for Python is divided in the following two modules:
+The RoboDK API for Python is divided in the following modules:

-● The robolink module (robolink.py): The robolink module is the interface between RoboDK and Python.
+· The robolink sub-module (robolink.py) is the interface between RoboDK and Python.
 Any object in the RoboDK Station Tree can be retrieved using a Robolink object and it is represented by the Item object.
 It is possible to perform different operations on that item according to the Robolink.Item class.

-● The robodk module (robodk.py): The robodk module is a robotics toolbox for Python that allow operating with pose transformations and obtain Euler angles for different robot vendors.
-All post processors depend on this robodk module.
+· The robomath sub-module (robomath.py) is a robotics toolbox for Python that allow operating with pose transformations and obtain Euler angles for different robot vendors.
+All post processors depend on this module.

 The following sections show how to create a simple program for simulation, offline programming and online programming respectively.
 More examples are available in the Python API for RoboDK page.
 Also, the RoboDK library comes with sample Python scripts in the folder Scripts and Macros, available in the default Library (C:/RoboDK/Library/).

 This example shows how to create a new station using a UR robot and simulate a hexagonal movement with the robot.